govuk-one-login/govuk-one-login-frontend/packages/frontend-vital-signs/README.md

 ## About The Project

-The GDS Frontend Vitals Monitoring node package exposes custom metrics (vital-signs) about the health of our Node applications.
+The GDS Frontend Vitals Signs node package exposes custom metrics (vital-signs) about the health of our Node applications.

 The purpose of this package is to make it easy for our FE services to scale in response to demand.